zeppe-lin/.github/README.md

 OVERVIEW
 --------
-`zeppe-lin/.github` is a special repository.
+This is a special repository.

 The `/profile/README.md` will appear on the organization's profile.